wp-plugins/wpap/readme.txt

 Author URI: http://yooplugins.com/
 Contributors: RSPublishing
 Requires at least: 3.1
-Tested up to: 4.1.2
+Tested up to: 4.2.2
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv2 or later

 This plugin will block users from accessing your site via proxy services and auto-correct the ip address of the user.

 == Description ==

 This plugin will fetch and auto-correct the user's ip address in the event that the user is hidden behind a proxy or load balancer.

 Users accessing your site via proxy will be blocked and not be given access.

 This plugin scans both the http headers as well as ports.

-== WP Anti-Proxy Checks ==
+WP Anti-Proxy Checks

-= Headers =
+Headers

 CLIENT_IP, HTTP_CLIENT_IP, VIA, HTTP_VIA, FORWARDED_FOR_IP, HTTP_FORWARDED_FOR_IP, FORWARDED_FOR, HTTP_FORWARDED_FOR, FORWARDED, HTTP_FORWARDED
 X_FORWARDED_FOR, HTTP_X_FORWARDED_FOR, X_FORWARDED, HTTP_X_FORWARDED, HTTP_PROXY_CONNECTION

-= Ports =
+Ports

 8080,80,81,1080, 8000

-= Simple Regular Expression =
+Simple Regular Expression

 This plugin sets the user IP to the first header that matches a simple regular expression of an IP

+= About =

+The WP Anti-Proxy plugin is maintained by [YOOPlugins.com](http://yooplugins.com/)

 == Installation ==